content-services/content-sources-backend/README.md

   $ make kafka-topic-consume # Use the first topic at KAFKA_TOPICS list
   ```

-> There are other make rules that could be helpful, just
+> There are other make rules that could be helpful,
 > run `make help` to list them.

 ### Migrate your database (and seed it if desired)